WoodyDark/netlify-plugin-discord/README.md

 [build.environment]
   DISCORD_WEBHOOK_URL = "https://discord.com/your-webhook-url"
+  DISCORD_NOTIFY_CONTEXT = "production deploy-preview branch-deploy" # or "all".
+If not set, it defaults to "all"
 ```

-Or, declare the `DISCORD_WEBHOOK_URL` environment variable [using the Netlify dashboard](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables).
+Or, declare the `DISCORD_WEBHOOK_URL` and/or `DISCORD_NOTIFY_CONTEXT` environment variable [using the Netlify dashboard](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables).

 Happy building!